Cepheix/media-server/readme.md

 ## Radarr

 [Radarr](https://github.com/Radarr/Radarr) is the open source project for downloading and managing movies library.
 It is exposed on port: 7878

+## Sonarr

+[Sonarr](https://github.com/Sonarr/Sonarr) is the open source project for downloading and managing tv series library.
+It is exposed on port: 8989

 ## Bazarr